aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

     5.1.
 Use this CloudFormation template ***quota-guard-hub.yaml*** from the S3 bucket to deploy the solution.
 CloudFormation stacks are deployed using the console as explained in the documentation through [console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or [CLI.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)

     5.2.
 Provide  the required parameters -

    * AWSOrganizationId - Organization Id for your AWS Organizations.
    * ConfigBucket - S3 bucket containing the Lambda package and templates.
    * ConfigFile - S3 bucket containing the Lambda package and templates.
    * LambdaBucket - S3 bucket containing the Lambda package and templates.
    * LambdaPrefix - The prefix of the S3 bucket containing the Lambda package and templates.
-        * OrganizationalUnits - List of OUs for which you want to monitor Quotas
+   * OrganizationalUnits - List of OUs for which you want to monitor Quotas.
-        * QuotaThresholdEventNotificationEmail - Email Address of an Admin who will receive notifications of Quota Threshold Exceeded Events
+   * QuotaThresholdEventNotificationEmail - Email Address of an Admin who will receive notifications of Quota Threshold Exceeded Events.
    * RegionList - List of AWS Regions to monitor quota of resources.
+   * ExecutionTimeInCron - Cron Expression to specify the schedule for pulling usage data and performing threshold checks.

-6. The  Spoke Stack will be automatically deployed to member accounts via  StackSets in provided OrganizationalUnits
+7. The  Spoke Stack will be automatically deployed to member accounts via  StackSets in provided OrganizationalUnits

 ##